VERSO-UVM/Wastewater-Infrastructure-Mapping/README.md

 3. Data Architecture and Development (in progress)
 4. Dataset Creation (in progress)

+## Map Layers

+This project consists of 5 layers to paint a picture of wastewater infrastructure in Vermont towns:
+- **Wastewater Linear Features**: Includes pipes from wastewater and combined systems
+- **Wastewater Point Features**: Includes manholes and some catchbasin locations
+- **Sewer Service Area**: Service area for wastewater treatment plants
+- **Wastewater Treatment Facilities**: Includes all municipal, industrial, and pretreatment wastewater treatment facilities and their hydraulic capacity information
+- **Onsite Sewage Disposal Soil Ratings**: Depicts onsite sewage disposal classification of Vermont soils

 ## Team
 ### Summer 2024
 * Team Lead: Emma Eash